 - Expand eligibility for, and access to, fines write-offs and reductions, including for unemployed non-permanent residents and people experiencing financial abuse.

-- Enable people experiencing financial hardship or who meet other, specific criteria to apply for debt waivers before penalties are enforced.
+- Enable people experiencing financial hardship or who meet other, specific criteria to apply for debt write-off before the fine is enforced.

 - Improve access to fine reductions and write- offs for people experiencing financial hardship who have been issued a Victims Restitution Order.